23-2-DSDN242/mddn242-parametric-design-Riz0tto/README.md

 7.

 I have implemented my lines into my letters and it makes them much more readable.
-Using it, I was able to complete the alphabet and all the numbers.
+Using the lines, I was able to complete the alphabet and all the numbers.
 In places the lines are required to create the shape at all, like for the numbers 6, 7, and 9.

+Finished Product:

+My idea for this project was to really use the colours that are created by overlapping the squares to define the letters.
+Unfortunately the reality was that without more complex shapes it was very difficult to create the diverse range of shapes necessary for every letter.
+This led me to add corner rounding on the squares as well as a line element.
+Adding these brought the number of parameters from my original 12, up to 20.